UW-Madison-DSI/ag_forecasting_api/README.md

-# Open Source Ag Forecasting API
+# Open Source Agricultural Forecasting API

-This API provides access to weather-related data using a FastAPI-based backend.
-The application integrates weather station data and forecasting from multiple sources, including IBM Weather and Wisconet.
-It also supports querying bulk measurements for stations over specified date ranges.
+This API provides access to crop disease models developed by the University of wisconesin Madison experts in plant pathology.
+The API uses a FastAPI-based backend and integrates weather station data from public and private sources, including mesonet weather stations and IBM Environmental Intelligence.
+It also supports querying Wisconet by a wrapper built in top of it in a custom way.
 [API](https://connect.doit.wisc.edu/pywisconet_wrapper/docs#/default/all_data_from_wisconet_query_ag_models_wrappers_wisconet_get)

 Table of Contents